whaakman/azure-docs.nl-nl/articles/data-factory/v1/data-factory-move-data-between-onprem-and-cloud.md

      {
          "name": "ADFTutorialPipelineOnPrem",
          "properties": {
-         "description": "This pipeline has one Copy activity that copies data from an on-prem SQL to Azure blob", "activities": [
+         "description": "This pipeline has one Copy activity that copies data from an on premises SQL to Azure blob", "activities": [
            {
              "name": "CopyFromSQLtoBlob",
-             "description": "Copy data from on-prem SQL server to blob", "type": "Copy",
+             "description": "Copy data from on premises SQL server to blob", "type": "Copy",
              "inputs": [
                {